Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 Importing a Package from a newer version into an older version of Cognigy.AI is not recommended, as it can cause unexpected errors.

-## Importing Packages Created Prior v4.0.0
+## Import Packages Created Prior v4.0.0

 Packages created before v4.0.0 may contain special characters not allowed in the current version.
 In order to allow their importation, those characters will be removed, and in case this causes a name duplication an index iterator will be added.